zuugle-services/wp-diana-widget/README.md

 	* Search for "Diana Activity Widget" and select it.
 2.  **Configure the Block:**
 	* With the block selected, use the Inspector Controls (sidebar on the right) to set the specific details for the activity you want users to plan travel to.
 This includes activity name, location, times, duration, etc.
 3.  **Save and View:** Save your page/post.
 The Diana Widget will appear on the frontend, configured with the details you provided.
+For any existing blocks from older versions, be sure to "Update" the page to generate the stable ID needed for caching.

 ## Programmatic Usage